Streamlined Filing Compliance Procedures (SDOP & SFOP)

 Quiet Disclosure / Go It Alone

-Hourly billing across multiple advisors, with fees that compound quickly if an examination opens.
+Hourly billing across multiple advisors that compounds if an examination opens.

-Flat-rate engagement quoted up front, with scope fixed in the engagement letter before any work begins.
+Flat-rate engagement quoted up front, scope fixed before any work begins.

 Quiet Disclosure / Go It Alone